+Management Ensure compliance to the European Solidarity Corps Regulation, in particular the articles and the recital which refer to the Volunteering under the European Voluntary Humanitarian Aid Corps.
 Before the activity Cooperate, as necessary, with the coordinator and the support organisation in preparing the activity and, in particular, the volunteers for their volunteering activities.
-Ensure that the volunteer attends on-arrival training, including security briefing; Ensure organisation of mid-term evaluation; Ensure that the volunteer attends the full Training and Evaluation Cycle (if applicable); Offer to the volunteer the opportunity to carry out a well-defined set of tasks, allowing some of the volunteer's ideas, creativity and experience to be integrated; Identify clear learning opportunities for and with the volunteer; Provide task related support, supervision and guidance to the volunteer through experienced staff; Provide support to the volunteers in their learning process; Support the volunteers undertaking language courses, if necessary; Identify a mentor who is responsible for providing to the volunteers: During the activity support to carry out self-reflection on the learning personal support Volunteering living and working conditions Support the volunteers' visa and/or residence permit or other legally required documents for the volunteering activity Ensure safety and security of participants in accordance with the approved procedures/evacuation plan; Provide adequate living and working conditions to the volunteer; Facilitate integration of volunteers in the local community and interaction with expatriate community; Ensure conflict prevention, mediation and well-being, including psychological support where necessary; Ensure that means of local transport are available for the volunteer; Ensure access to means of communication for contact with consortium partners, other European Solidarity Corps volunteers and close relatives; Provide agreed financial contributions to the volunteer.
-Provide necessary additional support to the volunteers, in particular when the volunteers are young people with fewer opportunities.
+During the activity Ensure that the volunteer attends on-arrival training, including security briefing; Ensure organisation of mid-term evaluation; Ensure that the volunteer attends the full Training and Evaluation Cycle (if applicable); Offer to the volunteer the opportunity to carry out a well-defined set of tasks, allowing some of the volunteer's ideas, creativity and experience to be integrated; Identify clear learning opportunities for and with the volunteer; Provide task related support, supervision and guidance to the volunteer through experienced staff; Provide support to the volunteers in their learning process; Support the volunteers undertaking language courses, if necessary; Identify a mentor who is responsible for providing to the volunteers: support to carry out self-reflection on the learning personal support Volunteering living and working conditions Support the volunteers' visa and/or residence permit or other legally required documents for the volunteering activity Ensure safety and security of participants in accordance with the approved procedures/evacuation plan; Provide adequate living and working conditions to the volunteer; Facilitate integration of volunteers in the local community and interaction with expatriate community; Ensure conflict prevention, mediation and well-being, including psychological support where necessary; Ensure that means of local transport are available for the volunteer; Ensure access to means of communication for contact with consortium partners, other European Solidarity Corps volunteers and close relatives; Provide agreed financial contributions to the volunteers, in particular when the volunteers are young people with fewer opportunities.
 After the activity Provide final performance review and debrief to the volunteer; Follow up and evaluation of the action with the coordinator and/or support organisation immediately after the voluntary activity is completed; Contribute to impact and dissemination of result phases and support the final evaluation of the project.